List of House of the Dragon characters: Kat

-Kat (portrayed by Ellora Torchia) is the wife of Hugh Hammer and the mother of their sick daughter who she is struggling to provide for in King's Landing.
-With the war escalating and the blockade on King's Landing making life harder for the smallfolk, Kat convinces Hugh that they should relocate to Tumbleton to stay with her brother but they are unable to leave the city after the gates are closed on Prince Aemond's Targaryen's orders.
-After their daughter later succumbs to her illness, Kat begs for Hugh to leave with her to go live with her family in Tumbleton but he refuses after learning that Queen Rhaenyra Targaryen is seeking Targaryen bastards in an attempt to find new dragonriders and reveals to Kat his parentage.
+Kat (portrayed by Ellora Torchia) is the wife of Hugh Hammer, the mother of their sick daughter, and the sister of Leo.
+With the war escalating and the blockade on King's Landing making life harder for the smallfolk, Kat convinces Hugh that they should relocate to Tumbleton to stay with Leo.
+However, they are unable to leave the city after the gates are closed on Prince Aemond Targaryen's orders.
+After their daughter later succumbs to her illness, Kat begs for Hugh to leave the city with her but he refuses after learning that Rhaenyra Targaryen is seeking Targaryen bastards in an attempt to find new dragonriders and reveals to Kat his parentage.